Matveevskij/yandex_praktikum/2. Предобработка данных/README.md

 # Project.
-Research of ads for the sale of apartments
+Investigation of the reliability of borrowers

 #### Task: